(Please download & print/save this information for ease of reference when you are here.)

 - The windows have external covers which you can unzip from the outside and roll up to let more light in (or to enjoy a lovely sunset!) and can be rolled down at night.

-- The yurt and Lodge are non-smoking but you are free to smoke outside on the yurt veranda.
-There is a sand pot just outside the doors of the yurt and Lodge for cigarette butts.
+- All accommodation and the Lodge are non-smoking but you are free to smoke outside on the yurt veranda.
+There is a sand pot just outside the doors for cigarette butts.

 ARCHIE (OUR DOG)

 Our dog Archie is very friendly, too friendly at times!
 If at any point he becomes a nuisance please let us know and we will call for him.
-We ask that you please do not let him into your yurt, or feed him anything... or it will become a habit!
+He is strictly not permitted in the Yurts or Shepherd's Hut so please ignore those pleading eyes!
+(Seriously.)
+Also please do not feed him anything.

 THE LODGE – Communal Amenity Building